 Working with The Feldenkrais Method comes with many challenges and rewards.
 Helping a person to find more options and opportunities, to change their habits and growing their curiosity are only some aspects of it.
 Learning to learn takes some time and patience but the results are astonishing.
-One of my first long term students were struggling with trauma and she allowed me to share her recovering from trauma with you.
+One of my first long term students was struggling with trauma and she allowed me to share her recovering from trauma with you.

 Thank you Judy!